NyagaA/NyagaA/README.md

 ## Hello, Welcome to my GitHub page!

-I'm Alex Nyaga, a Data analysis and business intelligence enthusiast from Nairobi, Kenya.
+I'm Alex Nyaga, a Data Analysis and Business Intelligence enthusiast from Nairobi, Kenya.

 ## 👨‍💻 About Me
 - Passionate about using data to derive meaningful insights, inform business decisions, and develop innovative solutions.